barak/oaklisp/README.md

 *  http://www.bcl.hamilton.ie/~barak/oaklisp/  (ancient history)

 The compiler compiles Oaklisp source code into byte-code for the included Oaklisp emulator / virtual machine.
-The implmentation is described in the included documentation, and also in
+The implementation is described in the included documentation, and also in

 * Kevin J. Lang and Barak A. Pearlmutter.
 Oaklisp: an object-oriented